 Before you apply

-Service contract providers and their registration requirements are defined in RCW 48.110.
+Service contract providers and their registration requirements are defined in Chapter 48.110 RCW.
 This chapter does not provide for the registration of administrators.
-Only the registrant has authority under a registration and the registration cannot be used for wholesale purposes.
+It’s the service contract provider’s responsibility to understand Chapter 48.110 RCW and other applicable statutes.

 How to apply for your certificate of registration